3 Body Problem (TV series): Casting

 In August 2021, Eiza González entered negotiations to join the cast.
 The same month, Derek Tsang was hired to direct the pilot episode.
 González would be confirmed as joining the cast by that October, with additional castings including Benedict Wong, Tsai Chin, John Bradley, Liam Cunningham and Jovan Adepo.
 In June 2022, Jonathan Pryce, Rosalind Chao, Ben Schnetzer and Eve Ridley were added to cast.
+In November 2025, Claudia Doumit, Ellie de Lange, Alfie Allen, David Yip, and Jordan Sunshine joined to the cast for the second season.

 Filming

 Production on the series began on November 8, 2021, with principal photography taking place in the United Kingdom.
 Filming took place in London over a nine-month shoot between October 2021 and mid 2022.
 At Netflix's Tudum 2022 event, Alexander Woo, David Benioff, and D.B.
 Weiss announced that the production of the first season was completed.
 Netflix reportedly spent $20 million per episode, for a total budget of $160 million for the first season.

+Filming of season two started November 26, 2025 in Budapest, Hungary, with season three reportedly planned to be filmed back-to-back with season 2.